 Adidas introduced the new deadly model in two available options: laceless or classic one with the lacing system.
-No matter which one you choose, you will get that deadly look, which is supported by the newest technologies that could be presented on football shoes.
+No matter which one you choose, you will get that deadly look, which is supported by the newest technologies that could be presented on soccer shoes.

 In this review, we are going to discuss Adidas Nemeziz 17.1 FG with laces, worn by many great players out there.